 Extended School Day and Year: The proposed budget includes funds - including \$7 million in "at-risk" resources - to offer "extended school day" at 32 schools and "extended school year" in 11 schools.
 Schools participating in extended day will offer an additional 1-2 hours of instructional time for a minimum of four days a week.
-Schools participating in extended school year, which was piloted at Raymond Education Campus in the 2015-16 school year, will have 200 student days, with breaks in October and June.
+The extended school year model was first piloted within DCPS in 2015 at one school, Raymond Education Campus.
+Participating schools will have 200 student days and breaks in October and June.
 The DCPS schools in the extended year program in 2016-17 are Garfield ES, Hart MS, Hendley ES, HD Cooke ES, Johnson MS, Kelly Miller MS, King ES, Randle Highlands ES, Raymond EC, Thomas ES, and Turner ES.